Accelerate Quantum Computing Research

 Quantum computing has the potential to offer giant leaps in computational capabilities—and the ability of scientists, developers, and researchers to simulate quantum circuits on classical computers is vital to get us there.

 The research community across academia, laboratories, and industry are using simulators to help design and verify algorithms to run on quantum computers.
-These simulators capture the properties of superposition and entanglement and are built on quantum circuit simulation frameworks, including Cirq, Qiskit, and others.
+These simulators capture the properties of superposition and entanglement and are built on quantum circuit simulation frameworks.

 Features and Benefits